dirkwhoffmann/Moira/Docs/Tutorials/UsingMoiraInYourOwnApp.md

-# Using Moira in your own app
+# Using Moira in Your Own App

-This tutorial shows how to integrate Moira into your own application.
-It explains the basic steps by showing how Moira is used in vAmiga, the Amiga emulator Moira was originally developed for.
+This tutorial guides you through integrating Moira into your application.
+It covers the essential steps using vAmiga, the Amiga emulator Moira was originally developed for.

 ## Configuring Moira

-We start by examining the compile-time options chosen by vAmiga.
-The following options are set in `MoiraConfig.h`:
+We begin by examining the compile-time options configured in vAmiga.
+The following options are selected in `MoiraConfig.h`:

-- `#define PRECISE_TIMING true`
+- `#define MOIRA_PRECISE_TIMING true`

-Moira is run in precise timing mode, which means that a `sync` call is initiated before each memory access.
-This gives vAmiga the ability to emulate the surrounding logic up to the point in time when the memory access actually  happens.
-This is an essential feature in Amiga emulation, as many applications rely on accurate bus timing.
-In fact, the lack of this feature in Musashi was the reason I implemented Moira in the first place.
-Note that this feature is only available for the M68000 and M68010.
-M68020 emulation is always done in simple cycle mode, regardless of how this preprocessor variable is set.
+With this option enabled, Moira operates in precise timing mode, meaning a `sync` call is triggered before each memory access.
+This allows vAmiga to emulate the surrounding logic up to the exact moment the memory access occurs.
+This is an essential feature for Amiga emulation, as many applications depend on accurate bus timing.
+In fact, the absence of this feature in Musashi was the primary reason for developing Moira.
+However, note that precise timing mode is only available for the M68000 and M68010.
+M68020 emulation always runs in simple cycle mode, regardless of this preprocessor setting.

-- `#define VIRTUAL_API false`
+- `#define MOIRA_VIRTUAL_API false`

-All functions of the Moira class that are required to be implemented by the client (vAmiga) are declared as non-virtual.
-This means these functions will be statically linked, resulting in a small performance boost compared to virtual functions.
+In vAmiga, all Moira class functions that must be implemented by the client are declared as non-virtual.
+This ensures they are statically linked, providing a slight performance advantage over virtual functions.

-- `#define EMULATE_ADDRESS_ERROR true`
+- `#define MOIRA_EMULATE_ADDRESS_ERROR true`

-The M68000 and the M68010 signal an address error when a word or longword access to an odd address is attempted.
-Since some Amiga titles rely on this behavior, address error emulation is enabled in vAmiga.
+The M68000 and M68010 generate an address error when a word or longword access is attempted at an odd address.
+Since some Amiga titles depend on this behavior, vAmiga enables address error emulation to ensure accurate compatibility.

-- `#define EMULATE_FC true`
+- `#define MOIRA_EMULATE_FC true`

-All M680x0 CPUs are equipped with three so-called function code pins (FC pins).
-Whenever memory is accessed, the value on these pins allows external hardware to check the access type.
-Although the Amiga does not make use of those pins, emulation is enabled in Moira to accurately emulate the M68010 CPU.
-Unlike the M68000, the M68010 includes the current value of the FC pins in some stack frames.
+All M680x0 CPUs have three function code (FC) pins that indicate the type of memory access being performed.
+While the Amiga itself does not use these pins, vAmiga enables their emulation to accurately replicate M68010 behavior.
+Unlike the M68000, the M68010 includes the FC pin values in certain stack frames, making this feature essential for precise emulation.

-- `#define ENABLE_DASM true`
+- `#define MOIRA_ENABLE_DASM true`

-This option instructs Moira to create a lookup table with all disassembler handlers.
-The creation of this table is mandatory for using the disassembler.
-If the disassembler is not needed, it is advisable to set this option to `false`, since the lookup table consumes a decent amount of memory.
+Enabling this option instructs Moira to generate a lookup table for all disassembler handlers.
+This table is required for using the disassembler.
+However, if disassembly is not needed, it is recommended to set this option to `false`, as the table consumes a significant amount of memory.

-- `#define BUILD_INSTR_INFO_TABLE false`
+- `#define MOIRA_BUILD_INSTR_INFO_TABLE false`

-During initialization, Moira is able to create an optional info table that stores information about the instruction, addressing mode, and size attribute for each of the 65536 opcode words.
-In vAmiga, the creation of this table is omitted because the information is not needed.
+During initialization, Moira can generate an optional info table containing details about the instruction, addressing mode, and size attribute for each of the 65536 opcode words.
+In vAmiga, this table is omitted since the information is not required, reducing memory usage.

-- `#define MIMIC_MUSASHI false`
+- `#define MOIRA_MIMIC_MUSASHI false`

-This option instructs Moira *not* to run in Musashi compatibility mode, resulting in higher accuracy.
+This option disables Musashi compatibility mode, allowing Moira to prioritize higher accuracy over Musashi-like behavior.

 ## Subclassing Moira

-Having learned how Moira's compile-time options are configured, we take a deeper look on how Moira is integrated in vAmiga.
-The most prominent class in vAmiga is the `Amiga` class.
-It has the following structure:
+Having explored Moira's compile-time options, let's dive deeper into its integration within vAmiga.
+The core class in vAmiga is the `Amiga` class, which has the following structure:

 ```c++
 class Amiga : public Thread {